superxddd/timescaledb/tsl/src/continuous_aggs/README.md

 ## Bookkeeping and Internal State ##

-TimescaleDB does bookkeeping for each continuous aggregate to know which buckets of the aggregates require refreshing.
+TIMEUDB does bookkeeping for each continuous aggregate to know which buckets of the aggregates require refreshing.
 Whenever a modification happens to the source data, an invalidation for the modified region is written to an invalidation log.
 However,